 Exit service and entry service offer at a domestic point

-For end user domestic points - i.e. connection points between the Fluxys Belgium transmission grid and end users’ facilities - exit services and/or entry services have to be subscribed by the network user.
-As long as firm exit or entry services are available at an end user domestic point, only firm exit or entry transmission services are offered, which are allocated as requested.
-These services are offered with high pressure, and PS (pressure service at domestic point) parameters, if applicable, taking into account the physical characteristics of the end user domestic point.
+For end user domestic points - i.e. connection points between the Fluxys Belgium transmission grid and end users’ facilities - exit service has to be subscribed by the network user.
+As long as firm exit service is available at an end user domestic point, only firm exit transmission service is offered, which is allocated as requested.
+This service is offered with high pressure, and PS (pressure service at domestic point) parameters, if applicable, taking into account the physical characteristics of the end user domestic point.
 For more details on those services, please refer to Section 3.2.4.

+For domestic points for injection - i.e. connection points between the Fluxys Belgium transmission grid and local producer’s facilities - entry service has to be subscribed by the network user.
+As long as firm entry service is available at a domestic point for injection, only firm entry transmission service is offered, which is allocated as requested.
+This service is offered with the PS (pressure service at domestic point) and QC2HS (quality conversion to H service) parameters, if applicable, taking into account the physical characteristics of the domestic point for injection.
+For more details on those services, please refer to Section 3.2.4.

-If no (or no more) firm transmission services can be offered at an end user domestic point, interruptible transmission services can be offered upon consultation with, and agreement of, the end user in question in accordance with the access code for transmission and the connection agreement.
+If no (or no more) firm transmission services can be offered at an end user domestic point or a domestic point for injection, interruptible transmission services can be offered upon consultation with, and agreement of, the end user or the local producer in question in accordance with the access code for transmission and the connection agreement.

 For domestic capacity to/from distribution networks, there is no explicit subscription of exit or entry services by the network user.
 The peak capacity is calculated based on inter alia the methodology agreed with the distribution network operators.
-Fluxys Belgium implicitly allocates this peak capacity on a monthly basis to network users based on their market share of final customers within each distribution network, taking into account the different local producers and final customers profile segmentations.
+Fluxys Belgium implicitly allocates this peak capacity on a monthly basis to network users based on their market share of final customers and local producers within each distribution network, taking into account the different final customers profile segmentations.

 Availability for use of each exit or entry service